wp-plugins/wp-mollom/README.txt

 == Changelog ==

+* 2008/06/30 - 0.5.1
+ * fixed: issues with the captcha page not being rendered correctly
 * 2008/06/26 - 0.5.0
  * Added: installation/activation can contain legacy code and versioning for handling old (test)configurations
  * Added: PHPDoc style documentation of functions